 Step 3: Set Up Equipment

-Once cost codes, materials, and equipment are set up, your supervisors can begin logging production quantities and equipment usage directly from the project in the web app or mobile app.
-Production data flows automatically into Production Insights dashboards.
+Once cost codes, materials, equipment, and budgets are set up, your supervisors can begin logging production quantities and equipment usage directly from the project in the web app or mobile app.
+Production data flows automatically into Production Insights dashboards and updates budget progress in real time.

 Where to Find Production Tools